srames50/Banking-Application/README.md

-# The Jolly Banker
+# Banking Application

 ## Overview

-Welcome to "The Jolly Banker" – a project where I delved into the realms of handling banking transactions using queues and binary search trees.
+Welcome to my Banking Application a project where I delved into the realms of handling banking transactions using queues and binary search trees.
 This project served as an opportunity to explore program and class design.

 ## Purpose